saleor/apps/README.md

 - [data-importer](./apps/data-importer) - import data from CSV to Saleor.
 - [invoices](./apps/invoices) - generate invoice PDF for each order.
 - [klaviyo](./apps/klaviyo) - send Saleor events to Klaviyo, where you can notify the customers.
+- [emails-and-messages](./apps/emails-and-messages) - notifications and email communication with customers.
 - [search](./apps/search) - connect Saleor with search engines.
 - [slack](./apps/slack) - get notifications on Slack channel from Saleor events.
 - [taxes](./apps/taxes) - calculate order and checkout taxes using external services.